floragunncom/search-guard-docs/addendum_c_tls_primer.md

 * The server verifies the certificate using its own installed list of root CAs and intermediate CA.
 * If thus succeeds, the connection is mutually authenticated.

 Note that this is a simplified explanation of the handshake protocol to demonstrate the basic principles.
-In short: The handshake protocol uses a combination of certificates and public/private keys to verify the identities of the communication partners and to negotiate a master secret for encrypting the traffic.
+In short: the handshake protocol uses a combination of certificates and public/private keys to verify the identities of the communication partners and to negotiate a master secret for encrypting the traffic.

 ### Keystore and Truststore